Before we begin the manufacturing stage, here are some technical basics.

 We will guide you in choosing the width and length necessary to have a watch strap adapted to the size of your wrist.

-Important : we do not recommend taking measurements of one of your old watch straps which, over time, may have been deformed/shrunk ( heat, humidity, perspiration, etc. ).
+Important : we do not recommend taking measurements of one of your old watch straps which, over time, may have become deformed/shrunk ( heat, humidity, perspiration, etc. ).

-The first step is to measure the inside lug spacing in order to know the necessary width of the watch strap.
+The first step is to measure the inside lug spacing to know the required width of the watch strap.

-The width of the lug, which is equivalent to the width of your watch strap, will allow you to define the total length necessary for the strap.
-Please note: if the “original” bracelet is too small, you will need to adapt the total length (refer instead to the wrist size).
-We invite you to refer to our table below which presents the “standards”.
+The width of the lug, which is equivalent to the width of your watch strap, will allow you to define the total length required for the strap.
+Please note: if the "original" strap is too small, the total length will need to be adjusted (refer instead to the wrist circumference).
+We invite you to refer to our table below which presents the "standards".

 Bracelet width or lug dimension | Commercial size | Bracelet lengths | Wrist circumference |